atom/github/docs/how-we-work.md

 Process should serve the developers who use it and not the other way around.
 This is a live document!
 As our needs change and as we find that something here isn't bringing us the value we want, we should send pull requests to change it.

+## Planning

+Our short-term planning is done in a series of [Project boards on this repository](https://github.com/atom/github/projects).
+Each project board is associated with a three-week period of time and a target version of the package.
+Our goal is to release a minor version of the package to atom/atom corresponding to the "Merged" column of its project board - in other words, it is less important to us to have an accurate Planned column before the sprint begins than it is to have an accurate Merged column after it's complete.

 ## Kinds of change

 One size does not fit all, and accordingly, we do not prescribe the same amount of rigor for every pull request.
 These options lay out a spectrum of approaches to be followed for changes of increasing complexity and scope.
 Not everything will fall neatly into one of these categories; we trust each other's judgement in choosing which is appropriate for any given effort.
 When in doubt, ask and we can decide together.